-In terms of seeking amendments to a pleaded case, the Court is generally receptive to applications for amendment.
+In terms of seeking amendments to a pleaded case, the Court is generally receptive to applications for amendment (but may award costs or vacate orders because of the amendment).
 The FCRs provide that:

-- a party must seek leave from the Court to amend its originating application both before and at trial; and - a party may amend a pleading once without leave of the Court at any time before pleadings close.
-After pleadings close (as well as during the trial), any amendment is only by leave of the Court or with the consent of the opposing party.
+- a party must seek leave from the Court to amend its originating application both before and at trial; - a party may amend a pleading once without leave of the Court at any time before pleadings close; and - after pleadings close (as well as during the trial), any amendment is only by leave of the Court or with the consent of the opposing party.